- L1

 - LabVIEW

 - A National Instruments (NI) graphical programming environment and toolset for creating and using virtual instruments (VIs) that perform traditional hardware operations in software.
 The language, G, provides automatic memory management, supports multi-threading, and can link in modules written in text-based languages.
 Unlike languages used in other visual programming environments, G is itself largely visual; it doesn’t offer a text-only view of source code.
-The files have a .vi filename extension.
+LabVIEW projects have the filename extension .lvproj, while individual VIs have the .vi extension.
+Files with the .ctl extension are custom controls created by the user for use within VIs.

 - A LabVIEW VI is made for one of three roles: measurement, instrument control, or test automation.
-It typically consists of a front panel with user controls and displays, a flowcharted block diagram that defines its behavior, and an icon & connector pane that allows it to use or be used by another VI and to communicate with hardware.
+It consists of a front panel with user controls and displays, and a flowcharted block diagram that defines its behavior.
+If it’s intended to be used by other VIs, it will also have an icon and a connector pane.
 Hardware interface is handled by NI DAQ (data acquisition) connections, which are set up with NI MAX (Measurement & Automation Explorer) and DAQ drivers.

 - A VI or set of VIs can run within the LabVIEW environment, or can be compiled into a stand-alone executable – although it doesn’t really stand alone, since it still requires an installation of the LabVIEW run-time engine.
 A VI can also be made to run on a FPGA or an embedded device (including one with a real-time OS), which requires a conversion module.
 Such a downloaded VI can communicate with its front panel on the programming PC, or can be headless, i.e., running without a user interface.